 Stendra: New ED Drug Wins FDA Approval

-Posted 1 year, 1 month ago by Dave Mittman in Adult Health, Cardiovascular Disease, Diabetes and Metabolism, Family Medicine, Internal Medicine and Urology
+Posted 1 year, 8 months ago by Dave Mittman Adult Health, Cardiovascular Disease, Diabetes and Metabolism, Family Medicine, Internal Medicine and Urology

 April 27, 2012 — Avanafil (Stendra, Vivus), a new drug to treat erectile dysfunction (ED), was approved today by the US Food and Drug Administration (FDA).